Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Discussion

 Next, the primary results before the target zone isolation already match the actual results quite closely, and only minor deviations due to overburden effects are present (i.e. the parts where $\Delta t \ > \ 0ms$).
 However, these results indirectly benefit from the isolated result, because the windows, which are used to identify the primaries, are selected from the isolated results (\autoref{fig:Windows}C).
 Moreover, previous results by \citet{vanIJsseldijk2021} show that the correlations from $R_{abc}$ are insufficient to get accurate time differences in less complex models with overburden events interfering with the primaries.

 Application of the Marchenko algorithm to field data can be quite cumbersome.
 Especially the MDD that is used to remove the overburden effects tends to be very sensitive to errors in the amplitude of the data.
 To overcome this limitation, \citet{staringetal2018} introduce a double-focusing method, which is more stable but leaves some remaining interactions of the overburden.
 A similar approach is envisioned to acquire $R_{bc}$, when applying this method to real data.
+It is noted, however, that any errors in $R_{bc}$ will affect the final result of $R_b$ as well.
+Moreover, the Marchenko method is quite sensitive to wrong amplitudes in field data.
+In order to overcome this limitation either a scaling factor can be determined using cost functions \citep{Brackenhoff2016} or an advanced 3D to 2D conversion can be applied \citep{DukalskiReinicke2022}.

 Finally, we would ideally find the velocity change of the reservoir rather than the time differences.
 For very simple situations a similar approach as coda-wave interferometry can be considered, which finds the velocity perturbation from the change in traveltime and initial velocity \citep{snieder2006theory}.
 However, this only holds when the relative velocity perturbation is constant at every location.
 In our case, the perturbation is different outside the reservoir, hence the relation does not hold.
 Alternatively, the velocity perturbation can be found by inversion of cross-correlations at all offsets (instead of just the zero-offset data used here).
-Compared to the traveltime differences, the velocity changes can more directly be related to physical processes due to flow in the reservoir.
+Compared to the traveltime differences, the velocity changes can more directly be related to physical processes such as flow in the reservoir.
 Currently, this is subject to ongoing research.